ddushev/SoftUni/HTML & CSS/README.md

-# Exam preperations for HTML & CSS course from the Front-end modulein SoftUni
+# Exam preperations for HTML & CSS course from the Front-end module in SoftUni

 # Overview
 Exam preparations to practice the material from the course